erfan3940/SQL/README.md

-what i know about sql
+what i know about SQL

 ⬇️ SQL Fundamentals